Read the profiler snapshot

 Use and for fast navigation between search results.
-Using the buttons on the toolbar, you can also search either in the whole graph or just in a specific subtree and navigate to the results as soon as something was found.
+Using the buttons on the toolbar, you can also search either the whole graph or a specific subtree and navigate to the results as soon as something was found.

 Capture the graph

 You can capture and export the graph separately from other data in the snapshot.